elamont174/cats-coffee-covers/README.md

 9. Your app has been deployed!
 You can find it in "Open app".

 ### Security
-- A Secret Key was created which was kept secret and kept private in env.py.
+- A Secret Key was created which was kept private in env.py.

 ### Testing
 Please see separate [TESTING.md](TESTING.md) file for all testing.